MarcGal/Travel-BID/readme.md

 - see my profile
 - Update profile
 - Upload my profile picture
-- see other users profile?
+- see other users profile

 #### Geo Location: